austin-schaefer/clock-spinning-site/content/blog/episode-1-white-champions-of-kamigawa/index.md

 As we discuss each card in Champions and beyond, we'll give it one of these five ratings.
 If we think that we might want more than one copy of a card in the cube, we'll discuss that too.

 For this and every set review episode, we'll share a post like this one to provide a handy list of all the cards we cover in the episode.
-If you'd like an *even more* interactive experience with cards like [Candles' Glow](https://scryfall.com/card/chk/5/candles-glow)  and [Sensei Golden-Tail](https://scryfall.com/card/chk/44/sensei-golden-tail), please check out the [Clock Spinning Cube](http://cubecobra.com/cube/overview/clockspinning) over on Cube Cobra, where we'll be tagging each and every card with its IMPAB rating after each episode.
+If you'd like an *even more* interactive experience with cards like [Candles' Glow](https://scryfall.com/card/chk/5/candles-glow)  and [Sensei Golden-Tail](https://scryfall.com/card/chk/44/sensei-golden-tail), please check out the [Kamigawa Block Cube](https://cubecobra.com/cube/overview/clock-spinning-chk) over on Cube Cobra, where we'll be tagging each and every card with its IMPAB rating after each episode.

 Without further ado, the white cards of Champions of Kamigawa!